HISTORY

 Jocelyn built the business little by little until she was turning out a large amount of work for a one-person business.
 She kept every single thing she printed in an archive that she meticulously maintained in dated boxes in the press loft.
 She would write the date, number printed, and indicate whether she had used lay guages on each sample.
 This is just one example of Jocelyn’s prodigious record-keeping.

-Over the years, Jocelyn established the press– and herself– as a beloved Olympia institution.
+Over the years, Jocelyn established the press — and herself — as beloved Olympia institutions.
 She printed business stationery, wedding invitations, paper napkins, business forms, baby announcements, concert programs, memorial cards, and an amazing array of other small jobs, from coasters to matchbook covers to record sleeves for Olympia’s indie-rock music scene, all using metal foundry type set meticulously by hand and run on one of her letterpresses.
 A retrospective given of her work in 2000 (her 60th year in business) revealed a surprising historical account of the history of Olympia, as seen through a sampling of its printed ephemera.

 But Jocelyn was far from just a printer in a cozy cottage print shop.
 She was a political activist, frequent event emcee, and long-term member of the American Association of University Women, Soroptimist, League of Women Voters, and Masterworks Choral Ensemble.
 She was the first person to call about local and regional political candidates and ballot issues.
 She would even mark up her voter’s pamphlet and leave it out on a table in the press for visitors to consult, which they very often did.
 Jocelyn and her partner also attended more plays, concerts, public hearings, city council meetings and other events than most people can boast.
 She supported her favorite causes with generous and consistent contributions.